go-jet/jet/README.md

 Lets say someone changes the type of `length` column to some non integer type.
 Build will also fail at the same line because integer columns and expressions can be only compered to other integer columns and expressions.

+Build will also fail if someone removes `length` column from `film` table, because `Film` field will be omitted from SQL Builder and Model types, next time `jet` generator is run.

 Without Jet these bugs will have to be either caught by some test or by manual testing.